 1) Apply gel (or, more often, defibrillation pads) on the skin of the chest where the paddles are to be placed or on the paddles themselves (self-adhesive defibrillation pads require no gel).
 Self-adhesive defibrillation pads have several advantages over manual paddles and should be used preferentially when available.

 2) Most commonly adhesive pads are placed in the sternal-apical position, as in manual paddles.
-Depending on the patient’s anatomy and other cardiac arrest features, other acceptable pad positions include (1) bilateral lateral chest walls (biaxillary); 2) one pad at the standard apical position and the other on the right upper back; 3) one pad anteriorly over the left precordium and the other posteriorly just inferior to the left scapula.
-If adhesive pads are not available and paddles are used, apply the paddles with a force of ~10 kg or attach defibrillation pads to the chest (one below the right clavicle along the sternum and the other below and to the left of the left nipple: Figure 3.3-5).
+Depending on the patient’s anatomy and other cardiac arrest features, other acceptable pad positions include (1) bilateral lateral chest walls (biaxillary); (2) one pad at the standard apical position and the other on the right upper back; (3) one pad anteriorly over the left precordium and the other posteriorly just inferior to the left scapula.
+If adhesive pads are not available and paddles are used, apply the paddles with a force of ~10 kg to the chest (one below the right clavicle along the sternum and the other below and to the left of the left nipple: Figure 3.3-5).

 4) Set the shock energy: